 Of his success, he told the Times, “It goes back to that neighborhood.
 It came from the fact that I grew up very poor, and I got to see the other side of the spectrum.”

-With a net worth of $930 million, Shawn “Jay-Z” Carter is creeping toward a spot in the billionaire’s club.
+With a net worth of $1 billion, Shawn “Jay-Z” Carter is a proud member of the billionaire’s club.
 His empire includes not just music, but also endorsements, sports teams, spirits and several startups.
 Jay-Z’s financial success pushed him past Dr. Dre and Sean Combs in the world of rap’s wealthiest players.

 Jay-Z’s rhymes, which often depict life on the mean streets of the inner city, are frequently autobiographical.
 Raised in a Brooklyn public housing project, Jay-Z admitted in a 2013 Vanity Fair interview that he sold crack to escape the trap of poverty.
 He admitted to feeling guilty later.
 However, at the time, he was just trying to survive.